How to Negotiate Salary for Your Next Career Move

 What is the concept of salary negotiation?

-Why why is it important to bargain on salary?
+Why is it so important to negotiate salary?

-When should I begin to negotiate a salary?
+When should I start negotiating a salary?